MaxHeimbrock/JumpAndRun/README.md

 # JumpAndRun

-A small Jump'n'Run puzzle project.
-Player movement gets recorded and replayed.
+A small Jump'n'Run puzzle project I did in my free time to improve my Unity skills.
 The goal is to get all golden orbs in one simultanious run by recording the player movement one by one.

 # Tutorial